pypi/warehouse/docs/development/submitting-patches.rst

 Code
 ----

-When in doubt, refer to `the Black Code Style`_ for Python code.
-You can check if your code meets our automated requirements by running ``make lint`` against it.
+When in doubt, refer to `the Black Code Style`_ for Python code formatting.
+You can reformat your code according to this code style by running ``make reformat`` against it.
+You can check if your code meets all our automated requirements by running ``make lint`` against it.

 `Write comments as complete sentences.`_